Introduction

 Why It’s Important:

-- Encourages self-awareness and accountability.
+- It inspires self-awareness and confirms accountability.

 How to Do It: